Ben Douch MBACP - experienced Mindfulness Psychotherapist

-Hi, my name is Ben - I am a mindfulness-based integrative therapist.
+Hi, my name is Ben - I am a mindfulness-based therapist.

 My therapeutic approach and how I work

 At the heart of our struggle is often a wish for things to be different.

 In therapy, we bring awareness to your experience and, without judgement, begin to accept things as they are in this moment.

 This doesn't mean giving up, it's about loosening the struggle and creating some space to notice the repetitive cycle we can become trapped in.

 In this space, we give ourselves the chance to be more intentional, with our thinking and our attitude, developing the necessary agency to manifest the change we desire.